Publication ethics and malpractice statement

 Conflict of interest

-A conflict of interest may exist when an author (or her/his institution), an auditor or a member of the editorial staff has personal or financial reports that may inappropriately influence their behaviour.
+A conflict of interest may exist when an author (or her/his institution), a reviewer or a member of the editorial staff has personal or financial reports that may inappropriately influence their behaviour.
 Such a conflict may exist even if the individual believes that such relationships do not affect him or her.
 It is the journal’s management’s responsibility to manage any conflicts of interest as effectively as possible and the authors may be required to make a declaration to that effect.